bishopZ/kabuki-motion/Readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+# New in version 0.0.4: Redux!

+After working with both redux and alt, I found redux more difficult to use, but providing specific advantages.
+Redux's reducers provide a consistent and scalable place for the data juggling logic that alt leaves unorganized in various data stores.
+In the long term, redux is more scalable because it has better separation of concerns.

 # Motivation

 Kabuki-motion is a starter project for publishing a single-page web app with web animators in mind.
 It creates both a react/flux development environment and live production server.